-This blog marks the fourth installment of a monthly series about the 1919 Victory Stampede, which was held 100 years ago to commemorate the end of the Great War.
+This blog marks the fourth instalment of a monthly series about the 1919 Victory Stampede, which was held 100 years ago to commemorate the end of the Great War.

 Developed from the real skills that cowboys used herding cattle on the open range, rodeo is an iconic celebration of western heritage through sport.
 Originally, working cowboys staged competitions that tested their horsemanship and livestock skills.
 Wild West Shows then advanced rodeo from being tests of mettle between ranch hands to entertainment for large crowds.